It's around a two-hour journey to Ephesus, which takes you past Izmir and then on through cotton, melon and vegetable fields.

 It became a decidedly Roman city and was even made capital of Asia Minor in the 1st century.
 It was during this period that the city was at its most opulent, with several exquisite buildings including the famed Library of Celsus and Temple of Artemis.

 Upon entry to the site, you'll pass by the State Agora and baths, past the odeon to the piazza, home to the remains of the Pollio Fountain, Domitian Temple and monument to Memius.

-From here you'll head towards the famous Curetes Street, at the top of which you'll have an excellent view down towards the Library of Celsus.
+From here you'll head toward the famous Curetes Street, at the top of which you'll have an excellent view down toward the Library of Celsus.